You can treat a stye with home remedies and over-the-counter (OTC) medications. If these don’t help resolve it, you should see a doctor.

 Are styes contagious?

 However, if you pick at the stye, you could spread the bacteria elsewhere.
-You could also introduce additional bacteria to the area, which can cause a secondary infection to form.
+You could also introduce additional bacteria to the area, which can cause a secondary infection.

-A stye can last several weeks and even months if untreated.
-It will eventually break open and drain.
+A stye can last several weeks and even months if untreated, though you shouldn’t let it progress to months.

 Read the article in Spanish.